February 6, 2012

 Escrito en la pared has informed me that this "Rabbit and Cock"

-is by Erica il cane, who is now tied with Escif as one of my favorites!!!
+is by Erica il cane.
+This mural has always been one of my favorites!!!

 For those of you who still might think such art is best lumped together with the other graffiti tag that gives urban spaces that run down negligent look, please think again.
 Escif provides a strong argument for such street art in a profile he provided for Textura, Valencia: Street Art (2009), a book that I'm still hoping I'll get as a present one of these days: